Indians’ Eddie Rosario delivers big tiebreaking hit against former Twins teammates

 There was a tribute video before first pitch, and a polite ovation from a crowd that once chanted his name.
 Eddie Rosario must have been touched by the Twins' sentimental gestures on Thursday, his first game back at Target Field, because he returned the compliment by performing a sure-takes-you-back episode of the Eddie Experience.

-Often great, occasionally gruesome, Rosario had a habit of making attention-getting plays, and it was ever thus in Cleveland's 4-1 victory over the Twins.
+Often great, occasionally exasperating, Rosario had a habit of making attention-getting plays, and it was ever thus in Cleveland's 4-1 victory over the Twins.

 Rosario waited for the night's biggest moment, a bases-loaded, tie-game, eighth-inning situation against Taylor Rogers, the Twins' best reliever, before delivering the night's biggest hit.
 Perhaps forgetting Rosario's impatience, Rogers left a first-pitch sinker out over the plate, and Rosario slapped a hard grounder just to the right of second base, driving in two runs.

 "He's a guy of moments.
-Eddie has a lot of moments," Twins manager Rocco Baldelli said before the game.
+Eddie has a lot of moments," Twins manager Rocco Baldelli said.
 "He kind of waits for those moments where the spotlight is on him and he can go do something huge for his team."

+The spotlight was brightest in the eighth, tied 1-1, when two singles and — talk about motivation overkill — an intentional walk off Jorge Alcala brought up Rosario.
+One pitch later, on a night when Jose Berrios was excellent, he was the Puerto Rican reveling in victory.

+"It's fun.
+I know we are competing, but Rosario's still like my brother," Berrios said.
+"He's a special part of my life and my heart. … He's still doing what he knows how to do.
+He's impressive."

-Another run scored later when Harold Ramirez reached on an infield hit, and poof, just like that, Rosario's heroics had overshadowed his brain-lock.
+Another run scored seconds later when Harold Ramirez reached on an infield hit, and poof, just like that, Rosario's heroics had overshadowed his — well, his brain lock.

-That moment of nostalgia came in the sixth inning.
-After hitting into a double play that was overturned via video on Rosario's insistence that he had beaten the play, the six-year Minnesota veteran then put himself in position to score the tiebreaking run by easily stealing second base under a a throw that briefly got away from shortstop Andrelton Simmons.
+That particular moment of nostalgia came in the sixth inning.
+After hitting into a double play that was overturned via video on Rosario's insistence that he had beaten the play, the former Twin then put himself in position to score the tiebreaking run by easily stealing second base under a throw that briefly got away from shortstop Andrelton Simmons.

 But after taking a few steps toward third base, Rosario decided not to attempt to add another base to his adventure, and he put his head down as he strode back to second, not noticing Simmons' quick flip of the ball to Jorge Polanco.
 Rosario's former teammate slapped the tag on his thigh, and an embarrassed Rosario was stuck pleading, unsuccessfully, for another video save.